Mastering the Art of a Smooth Exit: Handle Your Notice Period Like a Pro

 Companies require this notice period to hire a replacement and train the new person.
 You will also be expected to hand over all the data and information to the concerned person during this period.
 The firm will also handle all the administrative and financial aspects.

-What is the purpose of giving a notice period?
+Q4.
+What is the best answer for the notice period?

 Your resignation letter should include your statement of resignation and your last working date.
 You can also include your gratitude for the company and your contact information.
 Also, state your willingness to train your replacement if needed.